FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/plugin-features/View Options.rst

 All the data is stored as SQLite data in a GeoPackage file.

 If the Layers Panel is missing, use the View Menu to display it.
-This window can be docked or undocked by clicking and dragging the title area.
+This window can be docked or un-docked by clicking and dragging the title area.
 In the following images, the Layers and Browser panel were docked together by dragging one panel onto the other.

 Close the Browser panel or dock both Layers and Browser together so layers can be easily viewed.